Olray/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# FindLaunchingShortcut

+Find out if your app has been launched by a Shortcut file and retrieve the shortcut's filename.
+Intention: If the shortcut's parameters are invalid you now have the opportunity to ask the user to delete it.

 # Nullable

 An **extremely simple** implementation of Nullable<T>.
 Consider using Nullable from the Spring4D framework instead